-iSHARE transaction with an Identity Provider & Broker H2M
+iSHARE data exchange with an Identity Provider & Broker H2M

-Share data human-to-machine involving a Broker and an Authorisation Registry
+Exchange data human-to-machine involving a Broker and an Authorisation Registry

-: Message is signed with digital certificate issued by the Certificate authority as a means of identity proof.
+1: Message is signed with digital certificate issued by the Certificate authority as a means of identity proof.

-: Message includes an authentication data issued by the Identity Provider as means of identity proof.
+2: Message includes an authentication data issued by the Identity Provider as means of identity proof.